MiriamMondragon/VetKOM/README.md

 - Recording of activity in the system through a log.

  ## Considerations
-1. The interface was made from scratch with CSS and JavaScript alone iin a period of two days.
+1. The interface was made from scratch with CSS and JavaScript alone in a period of two days.
 2. Its a project with a lot of room for improvement and optimization.